Assessment Arrangements for National Literacy Units

 DictionariesDictionaries

-Adapted text, including Braille, large print, colour, font size, font styleAdapted text, including Braille, large print, colour, font size, font style
+Adapted text, including Braille, large print, colour, typeface size and styleAdapted text, including Braille, large print, colour, typeface size and style

 TalkingListening